csswizardry/CSS-Guidelines/index.md

 ### Selector Performance

-A topic which is—with the quality of today’s browsers—more interesting that it is important, is selector performance.
+A topic which is—with the quality of today’s browsers—more interesting than it is important, is selector performance.
 That is to say, how quickly a browser can match the selectors your write in CSS up with the nodes it finds in the DOM.